Cheaper Kitty Litter Alternatives

 Anne Marie

-Also, if you could be more flexible, shredded used paper (even newspaper) can be used instead of cat litter.
+Also, if you could be more flexible, shredded paper (even newspaper) can be used instead of cat litter.
 There’s no dust, and it’s very affordable.
-Simply change the paper everyday.
-Line the pan with used plastic grocery bags before placing the paper inside, and it will be even easier to clean up.
+Simply change the paper every day.
+Line the pan with used plastic grocery bags or some other plastic liner before placing the paper inside, and it will be even easier to clean up.

 Candy in Alabama

 We buy a 50-pound bag of rabbit food (compressed grass pellets) at the feed store.
 We put about a 1/2-inch in the bottom of the litter box and scoop out the clumps every evening and refill.
-It’s totally safe to flush it down the sewer and biodegradable.
-It doesn’t smell, doesn’t make much dust, and our cat seems to like it well enough.
+It’s biodegradable, doesn’t smell, doesn’t make much dust, and our cat seems to like it well enough.

 Brenda in Washington

 Our daughter and son-in-law taught their kitty to use the toilet!
 There’s no smell and no litter!
 It worked.
-Search online for instructions.
+Hartz has a tutorial on how to toilet-train a cat.

 Karen

 A few years ago, tired of paying the price of kitty litter, I gradually switched my cat over to shredded paper.
-Because he was older, it did require a little bit of graduating him over, by mixing his regular litter with the paper until he understood the paper was fine to use.
-This is completely free, but does require a little more frequent changing to keep odors under control.
+Because he was older, it did require a little bit of graduating him over by mixing his regular litter with the paper until he understood the paper was fine to use.
+This is completely free but does require a little more frequent changing to keep odors under control.
 We shred all of our incoming mail in a cross-cut shredder after we’ve taken care of it.
-Between junk mail and paid bills, we have plenty of shredded paper supply.
+Between junk mail and paid bills, we have a sufficient supply of shredded paper.

-On litter changing day, I line the pan with a thick layer of flyers, sprinkle it with a bit of baking soda (optional), and then put down a thick layer of shredded paper.
+On litter changing day, I line the pan with a thick layer of flyers, sprinkle it with some baking soda (optional), and then put down a thick layer of shredded paper.
 Our cat is happy that the paper still allows him to bury his waste, and it costs us nothing.
-Using a pair of latex gloves, I can roll up the bottom layer of flyers with all the waste inside to make changing the litter easier, but my husband prefers to just dump it all into a garbage bag.
+Using a pair of latex gloves, I can roll up the bottom layer of flyers with all the waste inside to make changing the litter easier, but my husband prefers just to dump it all into a garbage bag.

 Cindy

-1. Don’t use the clumping clay litter, pearls or crystals.
-They are full of awful chemicals.
-They are usually scented (a cat’s sense of smell is very strong and the strong scent may make them potty elsewhere), and when they clean themselves, the clay becomes like cement in their intestines.
-If you have a kitty with asthma or allergies or if you have either condition, the dust kicked up from that type of litter can also aggravate it.
-Instead, try a biodegradable cat litter made of wheat, corn, pine or recycled newspaper.
+Try a biodegradable cat litter made of wheat, corn, pine or recycled newspaper.
 We use feline pine.
 Not only does it work well, but also it’s not any more expensive than any other litter.
 It smells good and it absorbs the odor better.
 Plus, our cats love it.
-At first, they weren’t crazy about it, so we mixed it with the clay kind and gradually added more pine and less clay.
+At first, they weren’t crazy about it, so we mixed it with the clay kind of litter and gradually added more pine and less clay.
 If all that isn’t enough, it’s also good for the environment.

 Prana